 The highlight you won't want to miss during your visit to Glacier National park is the scenic Going-to-the-Sun Road, a spectacular 84-km drive from West Glacier to St Mary, with a stop at Logan Pass to walk to the lake.
 The vistas are breathtaking and there is a good chance of sighting wildlife, such as bighorn sheep and mountain goats.

 Many hiking trails can be accessed from Going-To-The-Sun Road, offering magnificent views.
 Trail of the Cedars is a short, easy hike for families with children.
-The Hidden Lake Overlook trail (a 3-mile loop) provides good opportunities to see wild animals in their natural habitat.
+The Hidden Lake Overlook trail (a 4.8 km loop) provides good opportunities to see wild animals in their natural habitat.

 Note: the road does not open until mid-May or mid-June, and closes again in mid-September or mid-October due to heavy snowfall.

 Also note that it is not possible to drive from Avalanche Creek to Sun Point with a vehicle more than 21 feet long or 8 feet wide.
 You can use the park's free shuttle service to make the most of your visit.